Least action principles for incompressible flows and geodesics between shapes: Geodesics and incompressible fluid flow

 whence \eqref{ed:beta} holds.

 To get the first integral that corresponds to kinetic energy, multiply \eqref{ed:dotb} by $2\dot a_j/a_j$ and sum to find

 and we see that $c=|\dot a(t)|$ is the constant speed of motion.

 It remains to see that \eqref{ed:dotb} are the geodesic equations on the constraint surface.
-To see this, recall that geodesic flow on the constraint surface corresponds to a stationary point for the augmented action
+This follows because \eqref{ed:dotb} says that $\ddot a$ is parallel to the gradient of $F(a)=\sum_j\log a_j$, and the constraint \eqref{ed:c} corresponds to staying on the level set $F(a)=\log r^d$.
+This finishes the demonstration of Proposition~\ref{p:Edrop}. \end{proof}